 - Orange hair: The manga describes Ichigo's hair as 'honey' and Orihime's as 'caramel'; in the anime, both have an unnaturally bright shade of orange.
 This is a point of characterization as most people assume that Ichigo is a delinquent who bleaches his hair, and Orihime was bullied as a child because her hair color made her stick out.

 - Blond hair: Urahara and Kira are both naturally blond.
-Masaki's light hair is the apparent Justification for Yuzu's hair color.
+Yuzu's hair color is golden in the manga (a darker mustard shade in the anime).
 Yukio's is justified on the grounds that he's part-European.
 Rangiku and Kiyone are blonde-haired in the manga, but red-blonde in the anime.
 Harribel takes the implausibility the furthest, as a Dark-Skinned Blond.

 - White hair unrelated to aging: Gin, lampshaded with his name, meaning silver.
 Hitsugaya's indicates his elemental powers.
 Isane and Kensei have silver hair.
 Ukitake's natural brown hair turned white due to illness in early childhood.
 In the manga, Ryuuken had white hair even as a child.
 The anime gives him dark brown hair in flashback, creating a different kind of implausibility (since it implies his hair went completely white in less than 7 years).

 - Soul Eater has a variety of hair colours ranging from the implausible to the impossible.
 An example of the former would be Maka's hair, in that her mother is suggested to be Japanese and her father has bright red hair (worth noting that the other Japanese women do have black hair).
 Maka's own hair is more a light brown or blonde.